 4) If using vegan meats, cut slices and fan them out near crackers.

 5) Place groups of tangy foods (olives, pickles etc.) around board close to cheeses.

-6) If using fruits like pears, slice thinly.
-If using figs or strawberries, slice in half.
+6) If using fruits, slice thinly or in half.
 Create clusters of fruits/berries and place throughout board to fill any spaces.

 7) Finally, if using, add clusters of nuts and vegetable sticks to fill out additional spaces.